So you want to buy a home...But...

 There is just something standing between you, and your new house: The down payment, the closing costs, or both.
 What options are out there for you?

-Many home buyers today opt to use funds from their employer’s 401(K) program to come up with the down payment or closing costs on a house.
+Many home buyers today opt to use funds from their employer?s 401(K) program to come up with the down payment or closing costs on a house.
 Ordinarily, you can't take money from your 401(K) plan unless you retire, leave the company, or become disabled.
-But, many company plans permit certain “hardship withdrawals” when there is an immediate and heavy financial need, including the purchase of the employee's principal residence.
+But, many company plans permit certain ?hardship withdrawals? when there is an immediate and heavy financial need, including the purchase of a principal residence.

-Another approach may be to borrow against your 401(K) – often as much as 50 percent of your account balance.
+Another approach may be to borrow against your 401(K) ? often as much as 50 percent of your account balance.
 You pay interest on the loan, but the interest goes back into your account.
 The money you receive is not taxable as long it is paid back and plans can give you anywhere from five to 30 years to pay back your loan.
-Remember, the payment will be added in as another debt, so make sure, when you call the human resource department, you ask what the approximate payment amount would be.
+The payment will NOT be added in as another debt on most loan programs.

-In addition, because the funds withdrawn from your account are no longer earning compound interest, your account will be smaller when you retire.
-And you’ll be replacing pretax money with after-tax money.
+In addition, because the funds withdrawn from your account may no longer earning compound interest, your account will be smaller when you retire.
+And you?ll be replacing pretax money with after-tax money.
 Check with your 401K manager regarding this.

-So, call your Human Resource Department and get the information, then pick up the phone and call me or email me and let's see if we can make this work!
+So, call your Human Resource Department and get the information, then pick up the phone and call, text or email me and let's see if we can make this work!
 I do have lenders that will not count the 401K loan against your debt ratio.
 That is the benefit to being a Broker and having a variety of lenders to work with.
 Sherry Bitner 941-504-1445, Sherry@SherryBitner.com